summerwind/whitebox-controller/docs/getting-started.md

   scope: Namespaced
 ```

-Once you have a manifest file, add a resource on Kubernetes.
+Once you have a manifest file, apply it to Kubernetes.

 ```
 $ kubectl apply -f crd.yaml